KuenzelIT/ulauncher-firefox-bookmarks/README.md

 Copy and paste this repository link inside __Add extension__ in Ulauncher's settings panel.

 ## Thanks to
-Thanks go to Riccardo Massidda since his extension [ulauncher-firefox-history](https://github.com/rmassidda/ulauncher-firefox-history) was the base for this extension and was adjusted to be used with bookmarks.
+Thanks go to Riccardo Massidda since his extension [ulauncher-firefox-history](https://github.com/rmassidda/ulauncher-firefox-history) was the base for this one.